 Final StarCraft 2: Heart of the Swarm video details competitive and eSports features

-There's only about a week left in the StarCraft II: Heart of the Swarm beta.
+.
 Then you'll have to hug your Brood Lord plushie and rock back and forth for a whole 13 days before the game officially launches.
 As expansion day fast approaches, Blizzard has released the last of its video previews, and this one focuses on the new eSports and competitive features.

 Perhaps most significant is the ability to watch game replays with friends.
 So, if you're trying to coach your tryhard friend out of Bronze league, you can both analyze his games, and you can point out what he did wrong with no confusion about who should be pausing, and when.
 Politely, of course.
 I mean, minimal ribbing is to be expected.
 No, Evo Chamber before Pool is a totally valid strat.
 Just maybe don't do that ever again.